 LITERACY PROGRAM & RESOURCE LIBRARY

-We maintain a catalogue of children’s and young adult book that tell stories and address bullying situations.
-Maintain resource books and periodicals for educators and families to improve understanding, communication and prevent bullying behaviors.
+We maintain a catalogue of children’s and young adult book that tell stories and address bullying situations, diveristy and inclusion.
+Our resource books and periodicals are carefully selected to help educators and families to improve understanding, communication and prevent bullying behaviors.

 'Each One, Reach One' Initiative